longhorn/longhorn/enhancements/20240314-recurring-and-manual-full-backup-support.md

 ### Goals

-- Add a new fields `Parameters` to `RecurringJob`
+- Add new fields to `RecurringJob`
+  - `Parameters` to `Spec`:
     - `full-backup-interval`: used in `RecurringJob - Backup Type` to execute full backup every N incremental backups (default to 0 for always incremental)
       - For example, if N is 5, then after 5 regular incremental backups, the job will perform full backup for the 6th backup
+  - `ExecutionCount` to `Status`:
+    - So the job knows when to run full backup if `full-backup-interval` is provided.
-- Add a new fields `BackupMode` to `Backup`
+- Add a new fields `BackupMode` to `Backup.Spec`
   - `BackupMode`: used in `Backup` CR to trigger the full backup (Options: `"full"`, `"incremental"`, default to `"incremental"` for always incremental)
 - When doing full backup, Longhorn will backup **all the current blocks** of the volume and **overwrite them** on the backupstore even if those blocks already exists on the backupstore.

 - Collect metrics of `newly upload data size` and `overwritten data size` for user to better understand the cost.
   - `newly upload data size`: the data size uploaded to the backupstore in this backup
   - `overwritten data size`: the data size uploaded to the backupstore and overwritten the exists block on the backupstore.